What is an Individual First Aid Kit and Why You Should Carry One

 - A marker to record treatment times, vital signs, patient medical history and more

-• You may be the first person on scene during an accident or injury.
-Basic first aid can stabilize a person and reduce the severity of injuries or likelihood of fatality until medical professionals arrive on scene.
+- You may be the first person on the scene during an accident or injury.
+Basic first aid can stabilize a person and reduce the severity of injuries or likelihood of fatality until medical professionals arrive.

 Stay Response Ready.